QubesOS/qubes-doc/security/anti-evil-maid.md

 Please read [this blog article](https://blog.invisiblethings.org/2011/09/07/anti-evil-maid.html).

-Prerequsites
+Requirements
 ----------

 The current package requires a TPM 1.2 interface and a working Intel TXT engine.
-If you neutered your Intel Management Engine with e.g. [me_cleaner](https://github.com/corna/me_cleaner) while installing [CoreBoot](https://www.coreboot.org/) then you are out of luck.
+If you cleaned your Intel Management Engine with e.g. [me_cleaner](https://github.com/corna/me_cleaner) while installing [CoreBoot](https://www.coreboot.org/) then you are out of luck.
-So, for now, you have to choose between deblobbing your BIOS and Anti Evil Maid.
+For now you have to choose between cleaning your BIOS and deploying Anti Evil Maid.

 [Discussion](https://groups.google.com/d/msg/qubes-users/sEmZfOZqYXM/j5rHeex1BAAJ)